How Businesses Take Inventory - Tips for Improving the Process

 Because inventory is an asset, it's important to manage it, just like you manage other business assets.
 Managing inventory means keeping track of it, not having too much or too little on hand.

 Businesses manage inventory in one of two ways: perpetual inventory and periodic inventory.
-Most retailers use the periodic system, which tracks inventory by counting (like my son was doing).
+Most retailers use the periodic system, which tracks inventory by counting.
 In the periodic system, a business takes inventory at the beginning and end of a period.

 The other inventory management system is a perpetual system, which uses point-of-sale technology to track inventory after every transaction.